speige/WC3MapDeprotector/help_doc.md

 - Start by looking at `main_old` and read the code & function calls from there
 - This can also happen with items, cameras, sounds, and regions

+<a id="section-6-object-manager-missing-units-or-wrong-attributes"></a>
-## 6. Object Manager – Missing units or wrong attributes
+## 6. Object Manager - Missing units or wrong attributes

 There are auto-generated native functions such as `CreateUnitsForPlayer1`.
 This is the Jass version of the objects displayed in the render window (shown in Object Manager).